mit-plv/kami/README.md

 Instructions
 ------------

 ### To Verify Multiprocessor system and extract OCaml ASTs
-- Run $ make in the top-level directory of Kami, i.e. the directory containing lib, src, examples and extraction directory, henceforth called $TOP.
+- Run $ make in the top-level directory of Kami, i.e. the directory containing the Kami directory, henceforth called $TOP.

 ### To Generate Bluespec code from OCaml ASTs
 ```
-$ cd $TOP/extraction/Ocaml
+$ cd $TOP/Kami/Ext/Ocaml
 $ make
 $ ./Main.native Proc.bsv
 ```